f4b6a3/uuid-creator/README.md

 Summary
 ------------------------------------------------------

-It can generate these types of UUIDs:
+UUIDGenerator is a single class that can generate UUIDs (Universally Unique Identifiers), also known as GUIDs (Globally Unique Identifiers).

+These types of UUIDs can be generated:

 * __Random__: the pseudo-randomly generated version;
 * __Timestamp:__ the time-based version;